-- Data Gaps: Limited published data from some Arab countries may hinder full regional representation in the revision process. - Resource Constraints: Smaller feed producers may require technical support to comply with updated Codex guidance.
+- Data Gaps: Limited published data from some countries may hinder full regional representation in the revision process. - Resource Constraints: Smaller feed producers may require technical support to comply with updated Codex guidance.

-Arab countries have strong reason to engage in the proposed revision of CoP CXC 45-1997 due to their climatic, agricultural, and food safety realities:
+Several member countries have strong reason to engage in the proposed revision of CoP CXC 45-1997 due to their climatic, agricultural, and food safety realities:

-The region is characterized by semi-arid to humid climates, which make crops and feed more susceptible to aflatoxin B1 contamination, a major concern for public health and trade.
-Additionally, many Arab countries have growing dairy and livestock sectors, where contaminated feed can directly affect milk safety and consumer health.
+Several regions are characterized by semi-arid to humid climates, which make crops and feed more susceptible to aflatoxin B1 contamination, a major concern for public health and trade.
+Additionally, many countries have growing dairy and livestock sectors, where contaminated feed can directly affect milk safety and consumer health.

-Arab countries might give their support to the EWG's proposal.
+Member countries might give their support to the EWG's proposal.
 The revised CoP presents an opportunity to shape international guidance that reflects regional conditions and supports harmonized food safety standards:

-By contributing through local data submission, Arab countries can ensure the updated CoP is both effective and relevant for their context.
-Participation also strengthens the region's voice within Codex, helping ensure fair and applicable global standards.
+By contributing through locally representative data submission, countries can ensure the updated CoP is both effective and relevant for their context.

-Arab countries are encouraged to:
+Member countries are encouraged to:

-- Participate in the Electronic Working Group (EWG) and to respond to the upcoming Circular Letter (CL) with national data on aflatoxin B1 in feed, including: Surveillance data, risk management strategies and national regulations; - Promote Regional Coordination and develop a joint Arab Codex position to strengthen impact and foster regional policy alignment; - Support Implementation of the CoP locally: - Invest in capacity-building and training for feed producers, especially small and medium-scale operations. - Strengthen national surveillance and regulatory systems for aflatoxin control.
+- Participate in the Electronic Working Group (EWG) and to respond to the upcoming Circular Letter (CL) with national data on aflatoxin B1 in feed, including: Surveillance data, risk management strategies and national regulations. - Promote Regional Coordination and develop joint Codex positions to strengthen impact and foster regional policy alignment. - Support Implementation of the CoP locally: - Invest in capacity-building and training for feed producers, especially small and medium-scale operations. - Strengthen national surveillance and regulatory systems for aflatoxin control.

-G. Agenda item 13: Development of a Code of practice for the prevention and reduction of tropane alkaloids in food and feed
+G. Agenda Item 13: Development of a Code of practice for the prevention and reduction of tropane alkaloids in food and feed